 To start, we will work out if your complaint is something we can look into.
 If we can take it further, we will continue to investigate to try to resolve your complaint.
-An individual Ombudsman will be dealing with your case and will get in touch to introduce themselves and let you know what the next steps are.
+A member of our team will get in touch to introduce themselves and let you know what the next steps are.